porkloin/rbspace-frontend/content/blog/2018/11/tutorial-gatsbyjs-for-drupalers-or-how-to-jamstack-ify-your-drupal-site-with-gatsbyjs/index.md

 ---
-title: "Tutorial: GatsbyJS for Drupalers; or, How to JAMStack-ify your Drupal Site with GatsbyJS"
+title: 'Tutorial: GatsbyJS for Drupalers; or, How to JAMStack-ify your Drupal Site with GatsbyJS'
-date: "2018-11-11T23:00:20.000Z"
+date: '2018-11-11T23:00:20.000Z'
-description: "Tutorial: GatsbyJS for Drupalers; or, How to JAMStack-ify your Drupal Site with GatsbyJS"
+description: 'Tutorial: GatsbyJS for Drupalers; or, How to JAMStack-ify your Drupal Site with GatsbyJS'
 featuredImage: ../../../images/code.png
+published: true
 ---

 [GatsbyJS](http://gatsbyjs.org/) is everywhere these days.
 The upstart react-based site generator has come a long way from its humble beginnings.
 A couple of years ago, Gatsby definitely played second (or third, or fourth?) fiddle to more prominent static site generators like Jekyll and Hugo.
 Fast forward a couple years, however, and the web development world is raving about Gatsby.
 And for good reason!
 The React front-end ecosystem continues to boom, with no indication that it will slow any time soon.
 Meanwhile, Gatsby has outgrown its origins as a static site generator.
 Growing in parallel with the prevalence of the [JAMStack](https://jamstack.org/) and the maturation of microservices/serverless architectures, Gatsby has repositioned itself as a unifying technology at the center of what [the creators of Gatsby call "the content mesh"](https://www.gatsbyjs.org/blog/2018-10-04-journey-to-the-content-mesh) – a confluence of services, content, and functions that make up a complex web application.